briandgomez/Study/Front End/Notes.md

 **CSS** - the styling of a website

 # React.js
-A JS framework used to create single page web applications and UIs by using components.
+A JS library used to create single page web applications and UIs by using components.

 **seperation of concerns** - the idea of seperating an application into sections or parts where each section has a specific role.
 It makes code easier to read and resusable.